Keeping up to get ahead.

 The travel and tourism industry moves at a frantic speed.
 Holidays are over in a week, flights move at 600 mph, and customers can hang up or close a browser in less than a second.

-Today’s comms technology, however, offers ‘quick win’ opportunities for travel executives to keep up with the industry’s frenetic pace, streamline customer experience and deliver immediate bottom-line benefits at the same time.
+Today’s communications technology, however, offers ‘quick win’ opportunities for the travel industry.
+Technology that will help them to keep up with the industry’s frantic pace, streamline customer experience and deliver immediate bottom-line benefits.

 1. Intelligent Call Routing for better conversations

 Phone calls are still a popular method of finalising a booking in the travel industry.
 When a customer call comes into your contact centre, you have a ‘use it or lose it’ opportunity to impress.

 Ideally, the caller should get through first time, to the right department and without delay.
 But does this always happen?
 It’s expensive, time-consuming and near impossible to answer every call and hit KPIs without having to transfer to other agents.